How to Celebrate National Pizza Day: February 9, 2023

 5. Hold a Pizza Making Contest

 If your friends are already pizza experts, it may be time to prove your skills in a pizza making contest.
 Competitors can hang out while they make unique pizza concoctions, and then everyone can take turns sampling the pies and voting on which ones they liked best.
+(Don't forget to jot down the best cheese pizza recipe to replicate when National Cheese Pizza Day comes around!)

 6. Give Out Free Pizza